Mom's Dinner

 Oven Roasted Asparagus

 Oven Roasted Asparagus is perfectly cooked fresh asparagus.
 By roasting the asparagus in the oven you end up with crisp tender spears.
 Exactly what you want!
-Add a little parmesan cheese or lemon zest to dress up your Oven Roasted Asparagus.
+Add a little parmesan cheese or lemon zest to dress it up!!

 5 from 1 vote